Dependency tracking for solution components

 Template that contains the standard attributes of an email message.
 An email template typically includes fields that insert data from specified entity attributes.
 An email template can be linked to a specific entity when it is created so there can be an internal dependency on the entity.
 A global email template isn’t associated with a specific entity, but it may have published dependencies on entity attributes used to provide data.
 A process (workflow) frequently is configured to send an email using an email template creating a published dependency with the workflow.

-The primary structure used to model and manage data in Dynamics 365 for Customer Engagement apps.
+The primary structure used to model and manage data in Dynamics 365 Customer Engagement (on-premises).
 Charts, forms, entity relationships, views, and attributes associated with an entity are deleted automatically when the entity is deleted because of the internal dependencies between them.
 Entities frequently have published dependencies with processes, dashboards, and email templates.

 Field security profile (FieldSecurityProfile)

 Profile that defines the access level for secured attributes.